 If a list of dependent objects displays, click Fields to access the field-level detail of the operational scope.
 The field-level detail includes information, such as whether Apex updates a field.
 For more information, see Field Operational Scope.

 Packages, Apex code, and Visualforce pages can depend many components, including but not limited to:

 - Custom field definitions

 - Validation formulas

 - Reports

-- Record types

-- Apex

-- Visualforce pages and components

 AppExchange packages and Visualforce are available in: Group, Professional, Enterprise, Performance, Unlimited, and Developer Editions

 Apex available in: